 There’s been a rise in Americans looking to move abroad, and politically stable destinations with accessible and affordable healthcare are popular choices.

-Our round-up of the best countries for American expats
+Our round-up of the best countries for American expats to move to from USA

 It makes sense that due to geography, the vast majority of North American expatriates choose to base themselves within the Americas – that is South America, Central America or Canada.
 However, Europe and Asia are also popular with US expats.